Graduate

 Kaiyi Yu

-Kaiyi Yu is a first-year master's student at the University of Minnesota, pursuing her studies in the dynamic field of media law and policy.
-She holds a master's degree in Law from Zhejiang University, where her thesis focused on China's internet press licensing system.
-Her work included a comprehensive discussion on how the law should meticulously define who is authorized to publish news on the internet in the complex context of China.
-Kaiyi has also worked as a freelance journalist for Modern Weekly magazine's business section.
+Kaiyi Yu is a second-year master’s student at the University of Minnesota, pursuing her studies in the dynamic field of media law and policy.
+She holds a master’s degree in Law from Zhejiang University, where her thesis focused on China's internet press licensing system.
+Her current research centers on internet governance and content moderation for her master’s thesis.
+Kaiyi’s work has been accepted at conferences, including the International Communication Association (ICA) and The Research Conference on Communications, Information and Internet Policy (TPRC).

 Jinny Zhang